 Let’s dive into EV sales statistics!

 Only one out of 70 cars sold in 2017 were electric.
-Today, one in every 7 cars sold is an electric vehicle.
+Today, roughly one in every 5 cars sold is an electric vehicle.

-At this pace, electric cars will make up 18% of car sales worldwide in 2023.
+At this pace, electric cars will make up more than 25% of car sales worldwide in 2026.

 Electric Vehicle Market Overview

-According to Vantage, the global electric vehicle market held a value of 193,55 billion USD in 2022.
+According to Statista, the global electric vehicle market made $993 billion USD of revenue in 2025.

 Electric vehicle prices dropped a lot in early 2023, leading to a massive increase in sales all around the globe.